 From what I can see:

-- Getting Started – If this is your first time installing Scylla, preparing for production, or creating tables with CQL, this is the place to start.
+- Getting Started – If this is your first time installing ScyllaDB, preparing for production, or creating tables with CQL, this is the place to start.

 - CQLSh: the CQL shell – command line shell used to interact with Cassandra through CQL (the Cassandra Query Language).